-The exam will include 80 items, of which only 70 will count toward the candidate score.
+The exam will include 80 items, of which 70 count toward the candidate's score and 10 are unscored trial items.
 All items will be multiple-choice single-response questions.
 Candidates will have up to two hours to complete the exam.
 The outline below shows the number of scored items that will be included in each of the four content domains.

 - Organize.
 Fiduciary Roles and Responsibilities Are Clearly Documented and Defined (15 to 19 items)